zeta-chain/node/docs/spec/crosschain/messages.md

 If the previous status was `PendingOutbound`, a new revert transaction is created.
-To cover the revert transaction fee, the required amount of tokens submitted with the CCTX are swapped using a Uniswap pool on ZetaChain for the ZRC20 of the gas token of the receiver chain.
+To cover the revert transaction fee, the required amount of tokens submitted with the CCTX are swapped using a Uniswap V2 contract instance on ZetaChain for the ZRC20 of the gas token of the receiver chain.
 The ZRC20 tokens are then burned.
 The nonce is updated.
 If everything is successful, the CCTX status is changed to `PendingRevert`.